-\pounds 1,339,143 (2021: \pounds 1,878,122) general funds to support the academy's budget in 2021-22. \pounds 2,221,000 (2021: \pounds 11,432,000) is the deficit on the defined benefit pension scheme.
+£Nil (2022: £1,339,143) general funds to support the academy's budget in 2022-23 . £901,000 (2022: £2,221,000) is the deficit on the defined benefit pension scheme.

-The free reserves of the Academy Trust are £3,800,882 (2021: £3,941,484) at 31 August 2022.
+The free reserves of the Academy Trust are £3,031,446 (2022: £3,800,882) at 31 August 2023.
 This represents approximately 3 months of the Trust's annual payroll costs plus contingency for capital spend and unexpected costs which is considered to be a reasonable level of reserves in the current economic climate.

 The Trustees have reviewed these reserves and believes they are adequate to provide sufficient working capital for the Academy Trust to continue to operate within its financial resources, and to cover unexpected urgent work.
-Specific use to which the respective funds can be applied are detailed in note 17.
+Specific use to which the respective funds can be applied are detailed in note 16.
+The Trustees plan to review the reserves policy alongside the review of the Scheme of Delegation.